Twitch

 Although the app itself is age rated 13 and Twitch does have moderators in relation to content and chat, it does allow the livestreaming of a number of PEGI rated age 18 games such as Grand Theft Auto which contains significant amounts of sexual and violent content.
 In reality, most of the games livestreamed on Twitch are aimed at older users and have mature content and themes.
 Twitch does feature gamers swearing and playing adult games with adult themes and talking about these topics.
 Some content on the platform is marked as ‘18+ only’ and whilst a warning message appears when you attempt to view, users can just click to continue watching.
 Alongside the user-generated gaming content, fans and followers can also share inappropriate comments in the ‘chat’ and comment section, which can be rude, bullying or hateful.
 Twitch does have some chat moderation that tries to pick up on and stop extremism or hate in the chat but given the volume of livestream and Twitch interactions there are limits to what this moderation achieves.
 To help manage the type of inappropriate content that your child is exposed to, it is recommended that you monitor the types of channels and streams your child watches to check they are suitable.

 There is rapid chat on Twitch which is often coded and difficult to understand if you are not familiar with the slang, emoticons and gaming references being used.
-The chat is a significant aspect of Twitch which runs alongside all live games and content and you cannot switch it off, although it can be hidden if you chose to.
+The chat is a significant aspect of Twitch which runs alongside all live games and content and you cannot switch it off, although it can be hidden if you choose to.
 It is possible to restrict who can contact you directly in your contact settings - direct contacts are referred to as ‘Whispers’.
 Speak to your child about the risks of chatting with strangers and explain the importance of not sharing any personal or identifiable information with other users within chats.
 Remind younger users that conversations should only be about the content they are viewing and encourage them to tell you if they have been asked more personal questions or to chat privately in a way that makes them feel uncomfortable.

 Children and young people who watch livestreams may want to broadcast and stream their own content.
 As a platform that encourages comment and engagement Twitch users can sometimes be exposed to unkind comments or reactions to the content they stream.
 Remind your child to tell a trusted adult if they experience hurtful or bullying comments on the platform and to use the ‘Report’ and ‘Block’ functions on the platform.
 It’s important to talk to them about the risks of livestreaming in which they may be broadcasting or streaming unedited content about themselves to anyone on the site.
 Encourage them to think about what they put into their broadcasts, their language, their background and their digital footprint more generally.
 Remind children that all content can be screenshotted, saved and widely shared.
 They always need to consider the content they create and share by really thinking about whether they would be happy for everyone they know to see it.